haagahelia/devops-course/docs/basics/devops-basics.md

 Imagine your team is developing a basic web application (e.g., a calculator, to-do list, or blog).
 You want to implement a CI/CD process to improve the way the application is tested and delivered.

+OR

+If you have taken a software development project course, you can use it as an example if DevOps practices were used there.

 Answer the following questions:
 -	When should the automation pipeline be triggered? (e.g., on pull request, push to main, release tag)
 -	What stages should your pipeline include? (e.g., linting, testing, build, deploy)